 Buying and installing a stairlift

-Discover the average price you should expect to pay for a stairlift and how you may be able to get financial help buying one.
+Discover the average price you should expect to pay for a stairlift and how you may be able to get financial help buying one if needed.

-If an occupational therapist (OT) has assessed your needs and recommended a stairlift, you'll then need to find out how much one for your home will cost.
+If an occupational therapist (OT) has assessed your needs and recommended a stairlift, the next step is to find out how much one will cost.
 This will involve a feasibility study by a stairlift company.

-To find out about recommended stairlift companies near your home, consult your OT, or an expert from a mobility centre or disabled living centre, who will be able to give you some options.
+To find out about recommended stairlift companies near your home, consult your OT, or an expert from a equipment demonstration centre or disabled living centre, who will be able to give you some options.

 Alternatively, visit the Disabled Living Foundation’s (DLF) Living Made Easy website, which has details of stairlift models from national stairlift manufacturers and suppliers, many of whom are members of the British Healthcare Trades Association (BHTA).

 The latter can be reassuring, as it means that the company has to follow a code of practice set by the BHTA and the Office of Fair Trading (OFT).

 Although stairlifts are expensive items, the cost of buying and installing one has remained fairly stable for years.

 - A simple, straight stairlift can be bought for around £2,000.

 - Prices can jump to as much as £7,000 or more if you have curved or especially long stairs, or need additional features.